mayurbhambhani/book-notes/Behave.md

 - PNS is the opposite, it is about calm and vegetative states.
 - The SNS increases heart rate and PNS slows it down.
 The PNS promotes digestion, the SNS inhibits it.
 - Hypothalamus also regulates the release of many hormones.
-- Cortex: Here muscles are commanded to move, language is comprehended and produced, memories are stored, spatial and mathematical skulls reside here and decisions are made here.
+- Cortex: Here muscles are commanded to move, language is comprehended and produced, memories are stored, spatial and mathematical skills reside here and decisions are made here.
 - But this is all wrong because we know that if we hold a chilled coke in one hand and meet someone for the first time, we can judge them as cold.
 Meaning 2nd layer assessing the personality.
 - This is one of the disadvantages of the Triune model.
 It makes us think the functions are completely segregated and the communication across the layer is bidirectional.
 - Frontal cortex is the interface between layer 2 and layer 3.
 It can also be thought of as an honorary member of the limbic system.